 The St. Lucie Medical Center Hyperbaric Oxygen Therapy Program is located within the Advanced Wound Center.
-Hyperbaric Oxygen Therapy (HBO) is a medical treatment in which the patient breathes 100% oxygen while under pressure in a specialized hyperbaric chamber.
-The purpose of breathing 100% oxygen under pressure is to dissolve more oxygen in the patient’s blood to deliver more oxygen to those tissues having trouble healing.
-Currently the Program utilizes two (2) Sechrist mono-place hyperbaric chambers.
+Hyperbaric Oxygen Therapy (HBO) is a medical treatment in which the patient breathes 100 percent oxygen while under pressure in a specialized hyperbaric chamber.
+The purpose of breathing 100 percent oxygen under pressure is to dissolve more oxygen in the patient’s blood to deliver more oxygen to those tissues having trouble healing.
+Currently the program utilizes two Sechrist mono-place hyperbaric chambers.
 These mono-place chambers are designed to treat one patient at a time in each chamber.

 What conditions benefit from Hyperbaric Oxygen Therapy?